 - Esch-sur-Alzette: industrial transition, research and university.

-- Border areas, where a major share of workers come from.
+- Border regions, where a large share of workers come from.

 Work permit: the steps for foreigners